DanielRios549/joker/README.md

 - [ ] Update password hash generation for a more secure one.
 - [ ] Fix showing content when there is no content to show.
 - [ ] Update Install page to identify if the database is already installed.
+- [x] Show 404/403 error instead of redirecting the pages.

 ## Gulp tasks